Thienbao-tb/basic-bmi-app/README.md

 If you like this app, please consider giving it a ⭐ star to support the project and encourage further development!

----

-## 📃 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.